jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ Changing the API client is easy: we'll just remove the singleton accessor, forcing consumers to instantiate the client before they can use it.
+^ Changing the API client is easy: we’ll just remove the singleton accessor, forcing consumers to instantiate the client before they can use it.

 ---